Praqma/helmsman/docs/desired_state_specification.md

    1. If `tillerNamespace`is explicitly defined, it is used.
    2. If `tillerNamespace`is not defined and the namespace in which the release will be deployed has a Tiller installed by Helmsman (i.e. has `installTiller set to true` in the [Namespaces](#namespaces) section), Tiller in that namespace is used.
    3. If none of the above, the shared Tiller in `kube-system` is used.
+> This parameter is ignored when `tilerless` is set in `settings` section and `namespace` of this app is taken for tilerless plugin.

 - **name**        : the Helm release name.
 Releases must have unique names within a Helm Tiller.
 If not set, the release name will be taken from the app identifier in your desired state file. e.g, for ` apps.jenkins ` the release name will be `jenkins`.
 - **description** : a release metadata for human readers.